On the Representation of Pairwise Causal Background Knowledge and Its Applications in Causal Inference: Polynomial-Time Algorithms

-Algorithm~\ref{algo:consistency-peo} is highly related to the perfect elimination ordering (PEO) of a chordal graph~\citep{blair1993chordal, maathuis2009estimating}.
+Algorithm~\ref{algo:consistency-peo} is related to the perfect elimination ordering (PEO) of a chordal graph~\citep{blair1993chordal, maathuis2009estimating}.
 In fact, when $\cal K$ is consistent, the ordering of the removal potential leaf nodes is a PEO of the chordal graph $\mathcal{G}^*_u$.
 PEOs are important to construct Markov equivalent DAGs.
-We refer the interested readers to Appendix~C.1 in the supplementary material for more details.
-We also remark that, when causal background knowledge set contains only direct causal constraints, Algorithm~\ref{algo:consistency-peo} degenerates to the algorithm proposed by~\citet{dor1992simple}.
+We refer the interested readers to Appendix~\ref{app:proof:pre} for more details.
+We also remark that, when a pairwise causal background knowledge set contains only direct causal constraints, Algorithm~\ref{algo:consistency-peo} degenerates to the algorithm proposed by~\citet{dor1992simple}.

 \begin{example}[continued] We next use Algorithm \ref{algo:consistency-peo} to check the consistency of ${\cal K}=\{C \tor A, B \tor A, D \tor \{A, X\}\}$ with respect to ${\cal G}^*$ illustrated in Figure \ref{fig:1-1}.
 We first set ${\cal U}=\mathcal{G}^*_u$, which is the induced subgraph of ${\cal G}^*$ over $\{A,B,C,D,X\}$.
 With respect to ${\cal K}$, however, ${\cal U}$ has no potential leaf node, meaning that the while-loop (lines $2$-$6$) is not triggered.
 As ${\cal U}$ is not empty, Algorithm \ref{algo:consistency-peo} returns {\rm False}. \end{example}